poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/ML-Fundamentals/01-Data Exploration/README.md

 We have constructed the DataFrame from some existing arrays.
 However, in many real-world scenarios, data is loaded from sources such as files.
 Let's replace the student grades DataFrame with the contents of a text file.

-First, let's download the data from the course GitHub repository.
+First, download the Dataset by running the following command.

 ```bash
 curl -o grades.csv "https://raw.githubusercontent.com/Konami33/MlOps-Dataset/main/Data/grades.csv"